KurMalual/Agricultural-Management-System/README.md

 # Agricultural-Management-System

-# Agricultural-Management-System

-# Agricultural-Management
 Description of the concept of my Mission.

 My G.C.G.O.s are climate change, Agriculture, and job creation.
 As per this project, I will be focusing on Agriculture since the issue of climate change is my long-term goal.
 My mission for agriculture is to develop a comprehensive software solution to tackle the challenge of the agricultural supply chain and production.
 As we know, the basics of Agriculture refer to the rearing of livestock and farming; agriculture is a broader occupation, and I will solely focus on the crop production part because is one of the significant challenges affecting my country.
-We have many fertile lands, but they need to be cultivated, and also, there are farmers whose products don't reach the capital market because of lack of exposure.
+We have many fertile lands, but they need to be cultivated.
+Also, there are farmers whose products don't reach the capital market because of lack of exposure.
 Agriculture is the backbone of any country that practices it effectively and efficiently to satisfy the needs of all.
 I will design a website connecting farmers, business people, truck drivers, and tractors because there has been a significant gap between those stakeholders, leading to the deterioration in the quality of farm sales and spoiled products.